mammasmias/ARTn-Plugin/README.md

 ## How to use plugin-ARTn

-Plugin-ARTn enter in FIRE algorithm minimization loop.
+Plugin-ARTn enters in the FIRE algorithm minimization loop.
-The parameters specific to ARTn algorithm must be specify in `art.in` file where you launch the simulation.
+The parameters specific to ARTn algorithm must be specified in the `artn.in` file, located in the working directory of the calculation.
 The list of parameters are:

 ###### General features:

 - `lrelax`: Values `.true./.false`, default is `false.`.
-Flag if do we want to relax to adjacent minima from the saddle point.
+Flag if we want to relax to adjacent minima from the saddle point.
 - `lpush_final`: Values `.true./.false.`, default is `.true.`.
-Flag for restarting a ARTn calculation
+Flag to push to adjacent minimum along eigenvector.
 - `lrestart`: Values `.true./.false.`, default is `.false.`.
-Flag to push to adjacent minimum along eigenvector.
+Flag for restarting a ARTn calculation.
 - `npush`: Value integer, by default is `3`.
 Number of initial pushes before lanczos start.
 - `neigen`: Value integer, by default is `1`.
 Number of steps made with eigenvector before perpendicular relax.
 - `nlanc_init`: Value integer, by default is `16`.
 Maximum number of lanczos iterations
 - `nsmooth`: Value integer, by default is `1`.
 Number of smoothing steps from push to eigenvector.
-- `struc_format_out`: Value character, by default is `"xsf"`.
+- `struc_format_out`: Value character, default is `"xsf"`.
 Output structure format.
 Value accepted `"xyz"` .
+Engine specific flag:
+- `engine_units`: Value character, default is `qe`.
+Accepted values for now are
 ###### The push mode:

 - `push_mode`: Value character, by default is `all`.
 Type of initial push (`all` , `list` or `rad`)